Convert your Windows PC into a Home Theater

 Step #6 - Connecting your Computer to the TV set:

 There are many technologies involved in connecting your computer to a TV set.
-The older Analog methods (Composite, S-Video, Component) are not addressed in this article as they are gradually disappearing from the market.
-You can find a separate article detailing these setups here.
+The older Analog methods (Composite, S-Video, Component, VGA) are not addressed in this article as they pretty much disappeared from the market.

-In this article, we are covering these newer technologies (or standards):
+In this article, I am covering the latest technologies (or standards):

 Step #7 - Setting up the TV as a computer monitor: